 In fact, when it comes to the LP Series, the Korg LP 380 has established itself as a stalwart and certainly one of the better models to be sought after.
 It most definitely is a step up from its predecessor, the LP 180, bringing a number of new features, technology and other nuances to the table.

 Piano Buying Guide

-Below, you can compare the affordable Korg LP 380 to some of the best pianos in its class based on things like weight, price, and customer reviews.
+Below, you can compare the affordable Korg LP 380 to some of the best keyboards and pianos on the market: